sixtyandme logo

 We are community supported and may earn a commission when you buy through links on our site.
 Learn more

-Technology is a Door to a Better Life After 60.
+Technology Is a Door to a Better Life After 60.
 Here’s how to Open it!

-By Margaret Manning June 30, 2013 Lifestyle
+By Margaret Manning February 25, 2026 Lifestyle

 When I got divorced, I bought my first power drill.
 I actually cried when I left the DIY store, realizing all the things that I would now have to do for myself.
 It was time to start depending on myself.
 The same was true when it came to my computer.
 For years, I had relied on other people to handle technical tasks.
 If there was a problem with my computer, my “troubleshooting” consisted of turning it off and on again, tapping it on the top, closing any open programs, and finally calling my husband to help.
 Something had to change.